Glossary term

 What Is New Home Sales?

-New home sales is an economic measure that tracks the number of newly built single-family homes sold during a given period.
+New home sales measures the number of newly built single-family homes sold during a given period.
 In the United States, the data is released monthly by the U.S. Census Bureau and the Department of Housing and Urban Development.
 Investors, economists, and policymakers watch it because it provides a read on housing demand, construction activity, and broader economic momentum.

 Key Takeaways

-• New home sales measures the sale of newly built single-family homes.
+• New home sales measures contracts or sales for newly built single-family homes.

 • The data is reported monthly and is used as a housing-market and economic indicator.